34 MINUTE READ

 How do you know when the ice cream is ready?

 The easiest way to tell when your ice cream is ready is by using a cheap infra-red thermometer.
 For the mix I use, which you can see in my vanilla bean ice cream recipe, I’ve found the optimum draw temperature to be -10°C (15°F).
 At this temperature, sufficient water is frozen, giving the ice cream a dry appearance and making it stick firmly to the dasher as it’s extracted.
-If I extract my ice cream at temperatures higher than about -7°C (19.4°F), it won’t have the same smooth and creamy after it’s been hardened in the freezer.
+I’ve found that ice cream extracted at warmer temperatures, -8°C and -9°C (17.6 and 15.8°F), isn’t quite as smooth and creamy after it’s been hardened in the freezer.

 The drive motor in the ICE-100 gets a thumbs up from me because it’s able to produce sufficient torque to continue rotating the dasher as the mix hardens to -10°C (14°F).
 On some machines I’ve tried, the drive motor isn’t powerful enough to produce sufficient torque to rotate the dasher as the mix hardens.
 This means that the dasher stops rotating before sufficient water has frozen, resulting in slurry-like ice cream with coarse texture.

 2.5 Residence Time